EMERGING MARKETS-Latam stocks, currencies mostly slip on Fed rate hike worries

 TOKYO, Jan 30 Sony Corp said on Monday it booked an impairment charge of 112.1 billion yen ($976 million) on the goodwill value of its film segment in October-December.

-(Updates currencies, adds table) By Bruno Federowski SAO PAULO, Sept 12 Latin American stock markets rose on Monday after comments by a Federal Reserve official allayed concerns over a possible U.S. interest rate increase.
-Fed Governor Lael Brainard said on Monday the U.S. central bank must be careful not to remove its monetary stimulus too quickly due to potential weakness in the labor market and risks of foreign economic downturns.
-While Brainard did not comment on the specific timing of future interest rate policy, the comments suggested she was holding firm in arguing for caution.
-In a volatile session, the Mexican peso weakened to its weakest levels in more than two months, but pared losses after Brainard's remarks to close at 18.81 per dollar, a gain of 0.57 percent compared to Friday's close.
-The Brazilian real gained 0.95 percent to close at 3.24 per greenback.
-While some stock markets in the region dropped, Brazil's benchmark Bovespa stock index rose 1.03 percent.
-Mexico's IPC index and Argentina's MerVal also rose.
-Common shares of Petróleo Brasileiro SA provided a sizeable boost to the index after the state-controlled oil company's output hit a record high in August, while shares of Vale SA also rose, offering support to the benchmark index.
+By Bruno Federowski SAO PAULO, Sept 12 Most Latin American stocks and currencies fell on Monday as concerns over a possible U.S. interest rate increase sapped appetite for emerging market assets.
+Boston Federal Reserve President Eric Rosengren said on Friday the U.S. central bank increasingly faces risks if it waits too long to tighten policy.
+His remarks rekindled bets that the Fed could raise rates this year despite a recent bout of weak U.S. economic figures.
+Traders now await a speech by Fed Board Governor Lael Brainard on Monday for further hints over the Fed's intentions.
+The Mexican peso weakened as much as 1.4 percent but later pared losses as prices of crude oil turned higher.
+The Brazilian real slipped 0.1 percent.
+Most stock markets in the region also dropped, but Brazil's benchmark Bovespa stock index rose 0.3 percent.
+Common shares of Petróleo Brasileiro SA provided the biggest boost to the index after the state-controlled oil company's output hit a record high in August.
+Shares of Vale SA also rose, offering support to the benchmark index.
 JPMorgan analysts improved their recommendation for U.S.-listed stocks in the miner to "overweight" and increased their price target to $7 from $5.
-In Mexico shares of Cemex, one of the world's largest cement producers, rose 2.16 percent after the company announced it would sell a U.S. plant for $400 million in a move to reduce its total debt.
-Key Latin American stock indexes and currencies at 2020 GMT: Stock Latest daily % YTD % indexes change change MSCI Emerging Markets 889.41 -2.19 12 MSCI LatAm 2377.57 -0.23 29.94 Brazil Bovespa 58586.11 1.01 35.15 Mexico IPC 46720.96 0.56 8.71 Chile IPSA 4067.89 -0.61 10.53 Chile IGPA 20230.95 -0.57 11.46 Argentina MerVal 16047.58 0.45 37.45 Colombia IGBC 10239.92 -0.82 19.80 Venezuela IBC 12030.39 0.18 -17.53 (Reporting by Bruno Federowski; Editing by James Dalgleish and Grant McCool)
+Shares of infrastructure operators were mixed ahead of an expected government announcement of a new plan of concessions and privatizations.
+Local newspaper Folha de S.Paulo reported on Monday that the government plans to seize and relaunch some airport and road concessions that are well behind schedule on those projects.
+Analysts with Bradesco BBI said that if that proves to be true, operators CCR SA and Ecorodovias Infraestrutura e Logística SA could participate in the auctions.
+Shares of both companies rose on Tuesday, while stocks in Rumo Logística Operadora Multimodal SA dropped 1.9 percent.
+Key Latin American stock indexes and currencies at 1500 GMT: Stock indexes daily % YTD % change change Latest MSCI Emerging Markets 887.95 -2.35 14.5 MSCI LatAm 2356.53 -1.11 30.23 Brazil Bovespa 58181.28 0.31 34.21 Mexico IPC 46066.25 -0.85 7.19 Chile IPSA 4057.93 -0.85 10.26 Chile IGPA 20187.13 -0.79 11.21 Argentina MerVal 15909.31 -0.41 36.27 Colombia IGBC 10261.65 -0.61 20.06 Currencies daily % YTD % change change Latest Brazil real 3.2856 -0.23 20.13 Mexico peso 19.1250 -1.07 -9.91 Chile peso 673.2 -0.40 5.42 Colombia peso 2936.47 -0.63 7.93 Peru sol 3.403 -0.26 0.32 Argentina peso (interbank) 14.9950 0.07 -13.42 Argentina peso (parallel) 15.27 0.39 -6.55 (Reporting by Bruno Federowski; Editing by James Dalgleish)

 TOKYO, Jan 30 Sony Corp said on Monday it booked an impairment charge of 112.1 billion yen ($976 million) on the goodwill value of its film segment in October-December.